addyosmani/backbone-fundamentals/index.md

 The Backbone.sync method is intended to be overridden to support other backends.
 The built-in method is tailored to a certain breed of RESTful JSON APIs – Backbone was originally extracted from a Ruby on Rails application, which uses HTTP methods like PUT the same way.

-This works via the model and collection classes' sync method, which calls Backbone.sync.
+The way this works is the model and collection classes have a sync method that calls Backbone.sync.
 Both will call this.sync internally when fetching, saving, or deleting items.

 The sync method is called with three parameters: